V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – loya (biloza, maloza) : shop, store, boutique, trading house / fishing

-– luangu : resounding noise, din / chalk, chalky ground
+– luangu : resounding noise, loud noise, din / chalk, chalky ground

 – luaza : person who draws palm wine / noise, din, uproar, racket